Spinetail mobula: Description

-Like most rays, it is dorsoventrally flattened and has relatively large triangular pectoral fins on either side of the main body disc.
+Like most rays, it is dorsoventrally flattened, also known as a depressed body form, and has relatively large triangular pectoral fins on either side of the main body disc that sit slightly convex.
 At the front, it has a pair of cephalic fins which are forward extensions of the pectoral fins.
 These can be rolled up in a spiral for swimming or can be flared out to channel water into the ventral mouth when the animal is feeding.
+M. japanica's eyes sit on the side of the head, while the mouth is on the underside for convenient filter feeding as it swims through the ocean.

 The background body coloration of the dorsal side is deep blue-mauve with a large black band stretches from eye to eye.
 The ventral side is white.
 The inner surface of the cephalic fins are silver-grey with black tips, while the outer surface and side behind eye are white.
+The coloration of M. japanica serves as protection from predators, such as larger sharks and killer whales, both above and below them in the water column.
+When looking down, their dark dorsal slide allows them to blend in with the deep blue below and when looking up, their white ventral side allows them to appear homogenous with the lighter surface hit with sunlight.

-The species can be distinguished from other large rays by its projecting head, a white-tipped dorsal fin, a spine between the base of the dorsal fin and the start of the tail, and the length of its tail.
+Moubla japanica is often mistaken for its relative, the giant manta ray (M. birostris), however the species can be distinguished from other large rays by its projecting head, narrower head and body, subterminal mouth, small spine at the base of the tail, a white-tipped dorsal fin.
 Its spiracle is just above the area where the pectoral fin meets the body.